Dvermetten/BIAS/README.md

 ## Using the BIAS-Toolbox with Docker (Recommended)

 The BIAS-Toolbox can be used inside a Docker container, eliminating the need to manually install all dependencies and packages.
 Follow the steps below to run the Docker image, and to start working with the toolbox in a Jupyter notebook environment.
+We provide the following prebuild container: `ghcr.io/nikivanstein/bias:master`

 ### Prerequisites